NEUBIAS/training-resources/_modules/display_settings.md

 `3 -> ...`

-Typical use cases for multi color LUTs are images of a high dynamic range (large differences in gray values) and label mask images (where the pixel values encode object IDs).
+Typical use cases for multicolor colormaps are images of a high dynamic range (large differences in gray values) and label mask images (where the pixel values encode object IDs).

-Sometimes, also multi color LUTs can be configured in terms of a `min` and `max` value.
-The reason is that multi colors LUTs only have a limited amount of colors, e.g. 256 different colors.
+Sometimes, also multicolor colormaps can be configured in terms of a `min` and `max` value.
+The reason is that multicolor colormaps only have a limited amount of colors, e.g. 256 different colors.
 For instance, if you have an image that contains a pixel with a value of 300 it is not immediately obvious which color it should get; the `min` and `max` settings allow you to configure how to map your larger value range into a limited amount of colors.